 More difficult than expected, even for a former ATP number 1…

-About a year ago a good friend of mine was playing it and told me I should really give it a try, so I did!
-I was pretty bad at first, but quickly learned the basics.
-I am very lucky to have a neighbor who has a short padel where we live, Matt Barrelle.
-He helped introduce the padel in Australia and I'm lucky because he gave me access to his court.
-In Australia, there aren’t many tracks yet, but interest is growing.”
+About a year ago a good friend of mine was playing it and said I should really give it a try, so I did!
+I was pretty bad at it at first but quickly picked up the basics.
+I’m very lucky to have a neighbour who has a padel court where we live, Matt Barrelle.
+He helped introduce padel to Australia and I’m lucky because he gave me access to his court.
+In Australia there aren’t many courts yet but interest is growing.”

 “I really like the complexity of the game.
-It's a mix between squash and tennis, but I realize that it's more important to have defensive skills than offensive skills, and that's something that I must manage to integrate.
-Honestly, I thought I could just crush a player padel with powerful volleys and smashes, but no, no, and no!”
+It’s a mix between squash and tennis, but I realize that it’s more important to have defensive skills than offensive skills, and that’s something I have to integrate.
+Honestly, I thought I could just crush a padel player with powerful volleys and smashes, but no, no, and no!”

 A great development in Australia